marcinjahn/calculator-js/README.md

 ## What I did

 You don't have to do those things!
+I show here the steps I made to create this repository.
+If you want to run the code, go to the [How to use it](#how-to-use-it) section.

+I hope you used node already.
+I think you did if I remember correctly from the past.
+You will notice a few `npm` commands down below, because there're quite a few dependencies I had to install.

 1. Initialized the app: